 OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB.
-The University reported a liability of \$180.5 million and \$204.4 million for its proportionate share of the net OPEB liability at June 30, 2019 and 2018, respectively.
-The June 30, 2019 and June 30, 2018 net liability was measured as of December 31, 2018, and 2017, respectively, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2018, and January 1, 2017, respectively, rolled forward to December 31, 2018 and December 31, 2017, respectively.
+At June 30, 2019, the University reported a liability of \$180.5 million for its proportionate share of the net OPEB liability.
+The net liability was measured as of December 31, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2018, rolled forward to December 31, 2018.
 No material changes in assumptions or benefit terms occurred between the actuarial valuation date and the measurement date.
 The University's proportion of the net OPEB liability was based on the University's share of contributions to the OPEB plan relative to the contributions of all participating employers.
 At December 31, 2018, the University's proportion was 41.8 percent, which was an increase of 0.4 percent from its proportion of 41.4 percent measured as of December 31, 2017.
 At December 31, 2017, the University's proportion was 41.4 percent, which was a decrease of 1.8 percent from its proportion of 43.2 percent measured as of December 31, 2016.

-For the years ended June 30, 2019 and 2018, the University recognized OPEB expense of \$15.0 million and \$18.7 million, respectively.
+For the year ended June 30, 2019, the University recognized OPEB expense of \$15.0 million.
+For the year ended June 30, 2018, the University recognized OPEB expense of \$18.7 million.